blukis/publictools/README.md

 # Blorm
-A small, elegant MySQL database interface for PHP.
+A lightweight MySQL database interface for PHP.

 ## Usage